eddie-energy/eddie/docs/2-integrating/messages/messages.md

 # Messages and Documents

 EDDIE emits several messages and documents that can be used by the EP to react to permission request status changes, as well as collect the data that was requested from final customers.
-Furthermore, there are documents that can be sent to EDDIE to change the status of a permission request.
+Furthermore, there is one special kind of permission market document, which is called [termination document](./permission-market-documents.md#termination-documents), that can be sent to EDDIE to change the status of a permission request.
 There are two types of messages:

 - CIM documents: Those are documents that respect the CIM schema, which can be found [here](https://github.com/eddie-energy/eddie/tree/main/api/src/main/schemas/cim/xsd/v0_82).
 - EDDIE's internal format, which is not standardized, but can provide more detailed data or concise messages.

+> [!IMPORTANT]
+> These messages and documents are only exchanged between the eligible party and EDDIE, neither the permission administrator nor the metered data administrator are directly involved in the creation of the messages and documents.

 ## Common Information Model (CIM)